 A "Leave/Return to Clinical Student Action" form must be completed when a student meets with a student services specialist to withdraw from a clinical or a lab course.
 When a student withdraws from a clinical course with an average less than 77% and/or an active Warning status, the student must meet with that clinical course coordinator to set up an appropriate assessment and remediation plan to be carried out prior to re-admittance to that clinical course.
-The student must carry out the action plan and present evidence of completion to the Undergraduate Nursing Program Director before considering reentry to a clinical course.
+The student is to carry out the action plan and present evidence of completion to the Undergraduate Nursing Program Director prior to consideration of re-entry to a clinical course.
 Returns to a clinical course will be considered on a space available basis, provided that all necessary clearance requirements are met by the specified deadlines.